Ink Business Unlimited® Credit Card review: Best for unlimited 1.5% cash back on business purchases?

 Unfortunately, the card doesn’t have an intro APR period and doesn’t include the opportunity to pool points across cards and redeem for travel at a higher point value as you can by pairing the Ink Business Unlimited with a premium Ultimate Rewards card.

 Best cards to pair with this card

 The best card to pair with the Ink Business Unlimited depends on your business spending since maximizing your flat-rate cash back card relies on pairing it with a bonus category card.

 However, coupling your Business Unlimited with the Ink Business Preferred card opens the door to travel redemption opportunities that can increase your points’ value.
-Pooling your points with the Business Preferred means your points will get a 25 percent boost to 1.25 cents each toward travel through Chase, and finding the right Chase transfer partner could bump them up to 2 cents each, according to The Points Guy’s latest valuation.
+Pooling your points with the Business Preferred or Sapphire Preferred means your points will get a 25 percent boost to 1.25 cents each toward travel through Chase, and finding the right Chase transfer partner could bump them up even further, according to Bankrate’s latest valuation.

 The Chase Ink Business Unlimited credit card is an all-around good card for business owners.
-It offers decent rewards, benefits and first-year offers, especially for no price of entry.
+It offers decent rewards, benefits and first-year offers, especially for a card with no annual fee.

 However, if you want to earn more back on your purchases, you may be able to get a higher rewards rate with another card.
 The best business rewards card will depend on how much you plan to spend, where you shop most frequently and if you spend more in certain categories than others.